emranffl/deep-object-key-alternator/README.md

   // ...
 Your input data ...
 }

-// Define a key mapping to rename keys const keyMapping = {
+// Use deepObjectKeyAlternator to parse the object const parsedObject = deepObjectKeyAlternator(inputObject, {
   id: "customId",
   name: "customName",
   // ...
 Your key mapping ...
-}

-// Use deepObjectKeyAlternator to parse the object const parsedObject = deepObjectKeyAlternator(inputObject, keyMapping)
+})

 console.log(parsedObject)
 // {